LEADING OFF: All-Star pitchers, Schwarber sidelined

 TIMELY CATCH

-Pérez was reinstated from the injured list on Saturday.
-He’d been out since having surgery on his right index finger in May.

-Pérez was hitting just .131 in 61 at-bats when he was sidelined.
-But the 32-year-old is invaluable defensively and in handling Cleveland’s staff.

-Cleveland is still missing its top three pitchers — Shane Bieber (shoulder), Aaron Civale (finger strain) and Zach Plesac (broken thumb).
-Slugger Franmil Reyes returned to the lineup Friday after being out six weeks with a strained oblique.
-Also, third baseman José Ramírez has missed time with a sore elbow.
+Cleveland is still missing its top three pitchers – Shane Bieber (shoulder), Aaron Civale (finger strain) and Zach Plesac (broken thumb).
+Indians slugger Franmil Reyes returned to the lineup Friday after being out six weeks with a strained oblique.
+Also, third baseman Jose Ramirez has missed time with a sore elbow.